Practitioner-Scholar Training Model Program

 Objective 20: Students will possess advanced clinical knowledge and skills in at least one of the concentration areas.

 Following successful completion of the program and all experience requirements, graduates of the program are eligible to sit for the New York State licensing examination.
 Each candidate should consult the Psychology Handbook (New York State Education Department, 1990) as soon as possible in order to become familiar with training and experience requirements as well as regulations and laws that relate to the independent practice of psychology.
-Copies of the Handbook are available in the Program Office.

 The professional placement and satisfaction of our graduates are two critical outcome measures of program success.
 Therefore, graduates can expect to be contacted on a regular basis in order to complete program outcome evaluations which will include information about employment and professional development.
 The program and APA are regularly monitoring these outcome measures.